sudara/deepjargon/definitions/matrix.md

 ## [Matrix](#matrix)

-What if I told you...🕶...a matrix is a just a boring old 2D array.
+What if I told you...🕶...a matrix is a boring old 2D array.

-Grid o numbers.
-Rows and cols.
-Kinda like Excel, but more boring.
+Grid o' numbers.
+Rows n' cols.

+Kinda like Excel, but less UI.